GreptimeTeam/docs/docs/reference/sql/functions/vector.md

+---
+description: Lists and describes vector functions available in GreptimeDB, including their usage and examples.
+---

 # Vector Functions

 This page lists all vector-related functions supported in GreptimeDB.
 Vector functions are primarily used for operations such as distance calculation, similarity measurement, and more.